subhpaul123/project-managemeent/README.md

 The server will run on http://localhost:3001 (or the port specified in your environment variables).

 ### Deployment
 The application is deployed using AWS Amplify, which provides a seamless CI/CD pipeline for the frontend.
-The backend is hosted on AWS EC2, ensuring scalability and reliability.
+The backend is hosted on AWS EC2, and the database is hosted on AWS RDS, ensuring scalability and reliability.

 ### Conclusion
 This project management application is designed to help teams manage their projects efficiently.
 With features like user authentication, drag-and-drop task management, and real-time updates, it provides a robust solution for project management needs.